Updated: Jan 13

-One goal I set for myself when I decided to relaunch was to shock my body into thinking it was a lot younger than my chronological age (late 50s).
+One goal I set for myself when I decided to retire (which I call my 'relaunch') was to shock my body into thinking it was a lot younger than my chronological age (late 50s).
 I already had been running for 30+ years and about 15 years ago turned to biking over reasonably long distances (let’s all agree that running is generally boring and a good bike ride is a nice change).
 I tried my first Gran Fondo biking challenge in 2016 and my first sprint triathlon a year later.
 Participating in these events has now become part of my relaunch – and the more interesting the better!

 I chose the Vancouver to Whistler Gran Fondo as my “dive into the deep end”.
 It is a Gran Fondo event that is highly regarded, and if you regularly read my blog, you know I love British Columbia.
 It also meant that I would be able to ride my bike along the Sea to Sky Highway, which is one of the most beautiful coastal drives in this hemisphere.